anowacki/SeisModels.jl/README.md

 ## Dependencies
-None.
-The package has been tested on Julia v0.4 and v0.5
+QuadGK.
+The package has been tested on Julia v0.6.